Sawyer-Powell/product-ingestion-demo/README.md

 - country
 - producttocountry

 The system serializes a many to many relationship between products and countries.
-This is a proof of concept to show how the system can adapt to encoding relationships that appear in the datasest.
-The "brand" column also demonstrates this many-to-many relationship with product.

 ## Extending the system